UniMath/agda-unimath/src/foundation/impredicative-encodings.lagda.md

 map-impredicative-based-id-Prop :
   {l : Level} (A : UU-Set l) (a x : type-Set A) →
-  Id a x → type-impredicative-based-id-Prop A a x map-impredicative-based-id-Prop A a .a refl Q p = p
+  a ＝ x → type-impredicative-based-id-Prop A a x map-impredicative-based-id-Prop A a .a refl Q p = p

 inv-map-impredicative-based-id-Prop :
   {l : Level} (A : UU-Set l) (a x : type-Set A) →
-  type-impredicative-based-id-Prop A a x → Id a x inv-map-impredicative-based-id-Prop A a x H =
+  type-impredicative-based-id-Prop A a x → a ＝ x inv-map-impredicative-based-id-Prop A a x H =
-  H (λ x → pair (Id a x) (is-set-type-Set A a x)) refl
+  H (λ x → pair (a ＝ x) (is-set-type-Set A a x)) refl

 equiv-impredicative-based-id-Prop :
   {l : Level} (A : UU-Set l) (a x : type-Set A) →
-  Id a x ≃ type-impredicative-based-id-Prop A a x equiv-impredicative-based-id-Prop A a x = equiv-iff
+  (a ＝ x) ≃ type-impredicative-based-id-Prop A a x equiv-impredicative-based-id-Prop A a x = equiv-iff
-    ( pair (Id a x) (is-set-type-Set A a x))
+    ( pair (a ＝ x) (is-set-type-Set A a x))
     ( impredicative-based-id-Prop A a x)
     ( map-impredicative-based-id-Prop A a x)
     ( inv-map-impredicative-based-id-Prop A a x)